Senior Stress Management

 Effect Of Stress On The Mind And Body

-Emotional things like sadness, irritability, and anger leading to behavioral disorders such as depression and anxiety.
+Emotional things like sadness, irritability, and anger can lead to behavioral disorders such as depression and anxiety.

 Stress And Aging